Wild camping Lake District: a guide

-The lake District is my absolute favourite place to wild camp.
-There are countless spots to pitch for the night, all with lush views and never far from a lake.
-It’s a great place to start wild camping if you are a beginner.
+The Lake District is my absolute favourite place to wild camp!
+There are countless spots to pitch for the night, lots of opportunities for lush views, and you are never far from a lake.
+Perfect for a cold dip!
+The Lake District is an easy place to wild camp if you are a beginner, but it also has loads of options, making it great for seasoned campers.

-In this wild camping Lake District guide, I will cover everything you need to know to get you started – from legalities, to where the best areas are to pitch in this National Park.
+In this wild camping Lake District guide, I will cover everything you need to know to get you started.
 My goal is to get more people outdoors adventuring…so I hope my advice will make that a little easier!

-IMPORTANT NOTE: Since the Covid Pandemic there has been a rise in anti-social wild camping behaviour.
-PLEASE read this guide carefully and commit to being a conscious ‘leave no trace’ camper.
-This protects the natural spaces and ensures we can all continue to enjoy Wild Camping in the National Parks.
+IMPORTANT NOTE: Since the pandemic, antisocial wild camping behaviour has risen.
+Please read this guide carefully and commit to being a conscious ‘leave no trace’ camper.
+This protects natural spaces and ensures we can all continue to enjoy Wild Camping in the Lake District National Park.

-If you are new to this blog, I’m Bex Band – a full-time UK adventurer and founder of the women’s adventure community, Love Her Wild.
-I’m on a mission to make the outdoors and adventures as easy as possible.
-You can read more about me here.
+If you are new to this blog, I’m Bex Band – a full-time UK adventurer, bestselling author and founder of the women’s adventure community Love Her Wild.
+I’m on a mission to make the outdoors and adventures easy.
 I share all my advice in this Lake District Wild Camping guide to help make your overnight adventure as smooth and easy as possible.

-If you have any questions, please do use the comments box below.
+If you have any questions, please use the comments box below.
 And for ongoing tips and inspiration on camping and adventure, make sure you follow me on Facebook and Instagram.
+Or follow my adventure YouTube channel.

-Is wild camping in the Lake District legal?
+Can you wild camp in the Lake District – is it legal?

 No….it is illegal to wild camp in the Lake District.
 Confusing, I know!